susansayre/eco280/content/en/materials/papers/lit-review.md

 - Wed Sep 23: Single article summary
 - Mon Sep 28: Mini-presentation of thematic grouping of your articles

+While the other elements should be written independently, you are welcome to work in groups of up to 3 students on the literature search if there are other students interested in similar topics.
+As you search the literature the first time, it can be quite helpful to have collaborators to check in with.
+If you work in a group, each group member should write a summary of a different article and develop their own grouping of the literature.

 ## **What** I want you to do

 Write a synthetic review of the economic literature on a topic of your choosing.